-There is good news for Nokia lovers that the brand name is coming back with his two new smartphones in the first half of 2017.
-Although, there is no confirmed date, but it is expected the devices will be available by May next year.
+There is good news for Nokia lovers that the brand name is coming back with its two new smartphones in the first half of 2017.
+Although there is no confirmed date, the devices are expected to be available by May next year.

 Nokia was sunsetted after it was acquired by the global software giant Microsoft.
-Some Nokia ex-staffers is planning to manufacture smartphones using Nokia’s name operating on Android platform with their newly formed company HMD Global.
-The company has announced that it got license right to use Nokia’s brand name for next 10 years.
+Some Nokia ex-staffers are planning to manufacture smartphones using Nokia’s name operating on the Android platform with their newly formed company HMD Global.
+The company has announced that it got the license right to use Nokia’s brand name for the next 10 years.

-The Finnish company HMD has tied up with some global companies to bring its first mobiles with consumer centric latest features.
-Most importantly, the future Nokia smartphones will run the Google’s Android operating system which is used in 86% of the world’s smartphones.
+The Finnish company HMD has tied up with some global companies to bring its first mobiles with consumer-centric latest features.
+Most importantly, the future Nokia smartphones will run Google’s Android operating system, which is used in 86% of the world’s smartphones.

 Today marks a happy and important day for HMD.
-Nokia has been one of the most iconic and recognisable phone brands globally for decades.
-The excitement of re-introducing this much-loved, well-known and trusted brand to smartphone consumers is a responsibility and an ambition that everyone at HMD shares.
+Nokia has been one of the most iconic and recognizable phone brands globally for decades.
+The excitement of re-introducing this much-loved, well-known, and trusted brand to smartphone consumers is a responsibility and an ambition that everyone at HMD shares.

-The upcoming smartphones reportedly to be built by FIH Mobile, a subsidiary of Foxconn that acquired Microsoft’s feature phone business earlier this year.
-The company is headed by Arto Nummela who switched from Microsoft and before that he was with Nokia.
+The upcoming smartphones are reported to be built by FIH Mobile, a subsidiary of Foxconn that acquired Microsoft’s feature phone business earlier this year.
+The company is headed by Arto Nummela, who switched from Microsoft and was with Nokia before that.

-Over all this is a great hope moment that it could be create a level of technology and the strong mark in smartphone industry.
-Since Nokia is a household name, especially in developed countries it might create a new start with its brand name and Android combination.
+Overall this is a great hope moment that it could create a level of technology and a strong mark in the smartphone industry.
+Since Nokia is a household name, especially in developed countries, it might create a new start with its brand name and Android combination.